simon-v/bchinfo.org/_data/devdocs/en/examples/testing.md

 {% autocrossref %}

-When run with no arguments, all Bitcoin Core programs default to Bitcoin's main network ([mainnet][/en/glossary/mainnet]{:#term-mainnet}{:.term}).
+When run with no arguments, all Bitcoin Cash Node programs default to Bitcoin's main network ([mainnet][/en/glossary/mainnet]{:#term-mainnet}{:.term}).
 However, for development, it's safer and cheaper to use Bitcoin's test network (testnet) where the satoshis spent have no real-world value.
 Testnet also relaxes some